 - 1. Massachusetts State Freight Plan Working Group. - 2.
-Pioneer Valley Regional Freight Transportation Plan.
+Pioneer Valley Regional Freight Transportation Plan. - 3.
+Low Clearance Railroad Underpass Study

-Work with the JTC, public and private sectors to identify regional freight bottlenecks on NHS corridors in the region.
-Using the latest NPMRDS data set staff will review the Truck Travel Time Reliability

-- (TTTR), collect other site specific data and update the regional NHS freight bottlenecks.
-September 2021. - 2.
+- Work with the JTC, public and private sectors to identify regional freight bottlenecks on NHS corridors in the region.
+Using the latest NPMRDS data set staff will review the Truck Travel Time Reliability (TTTR), collect other site specific data and update the regional NHS freight bottlenecks.
+September 2022. - 2.
 Continue to work with MassDOT and private entities to identify any adverse impacts to freight movement resulting from existing and proposed passenger rail service.
-Ongoing task. - Participate in FHWA web conferences, and other related workshops and conferences regarding new freight requirements included in the FAST Act.
+Ongoing task. - 3.
+Participate in FHWA web conferences, and other related workshops and conferences regarding new freight requirements included in the FAST Act.
 As necessary. - 4.
-Perform an assessment of existing warning signs for all low-clearance railroad underpasses in the region.
-Collect information on existing sign placement, condition and detours.
-Develop a series of recommendations to upgrade and enhance advance warning signs for each underpass.
-Summer 2021. - Continue the assessment of freight volume counts on state numbered roadways in the region.
-Review existing freight data on the MassDOT MS2 site, identify existing data by time of day and direction of travel and develop recommendations for future freight counts in the region. - 6.
-Expand on the freight safety data reported in the Pioneer Valley Regional Freight Transportation Plan.
-Work with the MassDOT Safety section to identify locations with a history of freight crashes.
+Work in cooperation with the City of Holyoke to study the low clearance railroad underpass at the intersection of Canal Street with Lyman Street. - a) Update historic crash data through the Holyoke Police Department - b) Collect data on existing truck generators in the vicinity of the study area. - c) Perform an assessment of existing warning signs and devices in the study area. - d) Develop a series of recommendations to alert overheight vehicles of the existing low clearance structure.

-- 1. Low Clearance RR Underpass Sign Inventory, Summer 2021. - 2.
-Freight Traffic Assessment, Reporting, and Counting, September 2021. - 3.
-Regional Freight Crash Analysis, September 2021. - 4.
-CMP Freight Bottleneck Updates, September 2021.
+- 1. Canal/Lyman Street RR Underpass Study, Summer 2022. - 2.
+Freight Bottleneck Updates, September 2022.

-Source FHWA PL (80%) MassDOT (20% match) TOTAL Budget \$25,000 \$ 6,250 \$31,250 Est. Staff Effort 12 weeks 3 weeks 15 weeks Direct Labor Indirect Costs \$14,127 \$17,123
+Budget \$24,000 \$6,000 \$30,000 Est. Staff Effort 12 weeks 3 weeks 15 weeks

+\$13,486 \$16,514

+\$24,000 \$ 6,000 \$30,000 \$13,486

-Task 3.4 Regional Congestion Management Process-Project Development
+Task 3.4 Regional Congestion Management Process